gjohns03/AT-Web/at_web_redesign/drupal_configuration.md

 2. Enable "CSS Injector" module and inject at_new.css
 3.
 4. Enable "Archive" and "Taxonomy term" views
-5. Enable "Display Suite", "Display Suite UI", and "Display Suite Extras" modules
+5. Enable "Display Suite" and "Display Suite Extras" modules so that the default Blog entry and User display can be customized with classes and styles.
-6. Create Display Suite - View modes "Banner" and "Image title"
-7. Enable "Banner" and "Image title" in Blog entry Custom display settings
 8. Create a "Blog Category" Taxonomy
 9. Configure URL alias patterns for all "Blog Category" and "Tags" taxonomy to blog/[term:name]
-10. Add terms: iLearn, Events, Computer, Classroom, Teaching
+10. Add terms: iLearn, Events, Computer, Classroom, Teaching, Media
 11. Move "Main Menu" block to the Header region
 12. Add Blog Category term pages to the "Main Menu"
 13. Add custom fields in Blog entry content type: Blog Category, Blog Tags, Blog Image, Tagline, Request Service